 Did you know fall is the best time to plant or reseed a lawn?
 The cooler autumn weather inhibits weed growth and demands less water to plant or maintain a lawn.
 This means it’s EASIER!

-Fall is also the best time to do any maintenance such as dethatching, fertilizing, etc. A little extra work on the lawn now will ensure a prettier, healthier lawn next summer.
-Here’s what we recommend:
+Fall is also the best time to do any maintenance such as dethatching, fertilizing, etc. A little extra work on the lawn in the fall will ensure a prettier, healthier lawn next summer.
+Here’s what we recommend for fall lawn care:

-You can go two ways here.
-If you choose to have an organic lawn then we recommend Gardner & Bloome Natural & Organic Lawn Fertilizer.
-This will feed your lawn for up to 4 months in the fall and winter months yet since it is organic, it will not encourage fast growth but steady, lush growth and a deep green.
+If you choose to have an organic lawn, we recommend EB Stone Organic Lawn fertilizer.
+Organic fertilizers will feed your lawn for up to 4 months in the fall and winter months, yet since it is organic, it will not encourage fast growth but steady, lush growth and a deep green.
 Applying fertilizer now before the weather gets too cold will ensure the lawn holds its deep green color all winter long.

-Reseeding, Installing Sod or Planting Lawn Seed
+Reseeding, Installing Sod, or Planting Lawn Seed

 For tips on Seeding or Sodding a lawn, drop by the nursery to ask us!
 We also can order sod from Delta Bluegrass for you and have it shipped, freshly cut, straight to your home!
-Ask in store for details.
+Ask in-store for details.

 Watch our Fall Lawn Care Seminar with Adria below.
 She teaches you everything you need to know here!